grigorusha/GeraniumsPot/README.md

 # Geraniums Pot - Intersecting Circles Puzzles Simulator

 This is a simulator of the famous "Geranium" puzzles.
-I added 495 different puzzles.
+I added 610 different puzzles.

 ### **<a href="https://github.com/grigorusha/GeraniumsPot/releases/">Download win-installer or linux-app for Geraniums Pot Simulator</a>**
 ![](https://i.imgur.com/Z9xLTeo.png)
 [![Download Geraniums Pot](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/geraniumspot/files/latest/download)

+Only a mini version of the installer is available here (due to file size limitations), you need to unpack the folder from the Photo-zip archive into the program directory yourself.
+Or you can download the full version of the installer using the green button from the Sourceforge website.
+The special version compiled for Linux is in section 1-9-1.
+But you can run the new win-version of the program under Linux using Wine.
+You can see screenshots of all the puzzles in the Galery-zip archive.

 ### **<a href="https://twistypuzzles.com/forum/viewtopic.php?p=422931#p422931">forum page with my other Puzzle simulators</a>**